How to Create a Language Learning App Like Duolingo?

 - Appealing design.
 It is very important that your language learning app be pleasant and convenient to use.
 It means that the interface design should be user-friendly, clean, without overloading with details.
 Of course, you won’t do without the help of UI / UX designers!

 - iOS & Android.
 Since different users prefer different devices, you will have to make sure that your mobile service works correctly on both iOS and Android platforms.
-This will increase your language app development costs, but you have no other way to future successes.
+This will increase your language app development costs, but you have no other way to future success.

 We have talked about the language learning app idea and other things that matter.
 Now we’re going to list the Duolingo features as an example of thoughtful functionality.